Fidelia Bridges often felt lonely and sad, but her exquisite paintings convey a lyrical joy in the birds and flowers she loved.

 When Fidelia Bridges was 15, her father died while overseas in Whampoa.
 He was buried in Macao, China.
 Her mother died three hours before the news of Henry Bridges’ death arrived in Salem.

-Eliza taught school and cared for her orphaned younger siblings, Elizabeth, Fidelia and Henry.
+Fidelia’s oldest sister Eliza taught school and cared for her orphaned younger siblings, including Elizabeth and Henry.
 Their father’s death forced Eliza to auction the family furniture and move to a smaller house.

 Fidelia studied drawing during her convalescence from a long illness.
 Then, to support herself, she got a job as a mother’s helper to a successful Quaker merchant, William Augustus Brown.
 Brown moved his family to Brooklyn, N.Y., and Eliza, Elizabeth and Henry followed Fidelia.

-Eliza started a school in Brooklyn, but died after two years of tuberculosis.
+Eliza started a school in Brooklyn, but died of tuberculosis after two years.
 Fidelia and her sister Elizabeth took up the running of the school.